mdparvex/FastAPI_Alzheimer_classification/README.md

 ---

 # Play with the portal
-choose images from the test images folder
+Choose images from the test images folder

 ![alt text](image.png)